NutritionAugust 6, 2024

 • Wild-caught fish (salmon, sardines, mackerel) for omega-3 fatty acids

-• Dark leafy greens, cruciferous vegetables (broccoli, cauliflower, Brussels sprouts)
+• Dark leafy greens and cruciferous vegetables: broccoli, cauliflower, Brussels sprouts

 • Berries, especially blueberries and raspberries, which are high in polyphenols